adrianbanasiak/go-users-service/README.md

 In order to run application expose `ENV` variables listed above and run `go run main.go` or use `docker-compose up`.

+## Continuous Integration
+There is a configuration set to run tests automatically on each push to `master` branch on Github.
+Please refer to `https://github.com/adrianbanasiak/go-users-service` -> Actions in order to check the status.

 # API schema
 I've attached OpenAPI/Swagger specification for this API under `infrastructure/rest/swagger.json`.
 One can visit `https://editor.swagger.io` and import this file or simply use code editor with Swagger support built-in.